-In addition to the leadership, learning and life skills which are essential for academic and career success in the 21st century world, we focus on three key aspects of helping our students prepare successfully for their university applications and subsequent degree studies and careers: academic writing; university admission, and personal development planning.
+In addition to the leadership, learning and life skills which are essential for academic and career success in the 21st century world, we focus on three key aspects of helping our students prepare successfully for their university applications and subsequent degree studies and careers: academic writing; university preparation, and personal development planning.
 Undertaking a Personal Development Plan with their student mentors helps our students to become self-directed, reflective learners, who are more likely to progress to higher levels of academic attainment.

 1. Academic Writing